mlarocca/jsgraphs/README.md

 For an introduction to Graph, feel free to take a look at ["Algorithms and Data Structures in Action](https://www.manning.com/books/algorithms-and-data-structures-in-action#toc)
 In particular you can check out online, on Manning's livebook site:

 - [Chapter 14](https://livebook.manning.com/book/algorithms-and-data-structures-in-action/chapter-14) for an intro to graph data structure.
-[In progress...]
 - [Appendix B](https://livebook.manning.com/book/algorithms-and-data-structures-in-action/appendix-b) for an intro to Big-O notation.
 - [Appendix C](https://livebook.manning.com/book/algorithms-and-data-structures-in-action/appendix-c) for a summary of core data structures like trees or linked lists.